-11. Hasim Rahman KO5 Lennox Lewis, April 22, 2001: Rahman was a 15 to 1 underdog when he faced Lewis in South Africa, but he didn’t look like one as he gave as good as he got through four rounds.
+11. Hasim Rahman KO5 Lennox Lewis, April 22, 2001: Rahman was a fifteen-to-one underdog when he faced Lewis in South Africa, but he didn’t look like one as he gave as good as he got through four rounds.
 In the fifth he backed Lewis to the ropes, feinted, and then unleashed a right hand from hell that toppled Lewis and relieved him of his world heavyweight championship.
 Rahman upended all expectations and forced everyone to re-evaluate the standing of the supposedly dominant Lewis.

-6. Mike Weaver KO15 John Tate, March 31, 1980: Knockout wins don’t come more dramatic than this one.
+7. Mike Weaver KO15 John Tate, March 31, 1980: Knockout wins don’t come more dramatic than this one.
 Tate may have been a paper champion but he was highly regarded by many and was being groomed for a big money match against ex-champion Muhammad Ali.
 All he had to do was get by Weaver, a journeyman with nine losses on his record.
-For 14 rounds Tate dominated the challenger, but in the fifteenth a desperate Weaver got home the biggest punch of his career, a left hook that put Tate to sleep.
+For fourteen rounds Tate dominated the challenger, but in the fifteenth a desperate Weaver got home the biggest punch of his career, a left hook that put Tate to sleep.
 That single hook changed completely the lives of both men.
 Weaver would remain a force in the heavyweight division for years to come, while Tate quickly faded away.

 5. Juan Manuel Marquez KO6 Manny Pacquiao, Dec.
 8, 2012: Did the fifth greatest one punch KO of all-time really happen as recently as 2012?
 Yes, it did.
 When a single blow completely alters the careers and legacies of two of the best boxers of recent decades and also realigns the dynamic of one of boxing’s most significant rivalries, then it has to rank high on this list.
 Add in the fact that Pacquiao boasts an excellent chin and that Marquez appeared to be taking the worst of things up to the point when his huge right hand decided matters, and you have a knockout for the ages.